 - Buy for outcomes: reduce timing risk, compress cash/raise cycles, and lift conversion from signal → meeting → allocation.

-What are “real-time capital movement tools”?
+What are “continuously refreshed capital movement tools”?

 Definition: Enterprise platforms that track, analyze, and alert on cash, cash-equivalents, receivables, investments, and allocations as they happen, while automating reconciliations and workflows so decisions occur faster and with less manual effort.